sean-reed/pygments-simtalk/README.md

 You can install it with pip (or your favourite Python ackage manager):
 `pip install pygments-simtalk`

+Pygments should automatically detect the presence of the lexer and make it available to use.

+## Usage

+See the Pygments docs and use language name `simtalk`.

 ## Bugs and Issues
-Please create an issue on Github if you encounter any problems with the syntax highlighting.
+Please create an issue if you encounter any problems with the syntax highlighting.
 Please include a minimal code sample along with a description of what you expect to see and what you actually see.